Aliases for GSTZ1 Gene

 GeneCards Summary for GSTZ1 Gene

 GSTZ1 (Glutathione S-Transferase Zeta 1) is a Protein Coding gene.
-Diseases associated with GSTZ1 include tyrosinemia, type i and tyrosinemia.
-Among its related pathways are Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism and Cytochrome P450 - arranged by substrate type.
+Diseases associated with GSTZ1 include Maleylacetoacetate Isomerase Deficiency and Tyrosinemia, Type I. Among its related pathways are Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism and Cytochrome P450 - arranged by substrate type.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and glutathione peroxidase activity.
 An important paralog of this gene is GSTT2B.

 Bifunctional enzyme showing minimal glutathione-conjugating activity with ethacrynic acid and 7-chloro-4-nitrobenz-2-oxa-1,3-diazole and maleylacetoacetate isomerase activity.
 Has also low glutathione peroxidase activity with T-butyl and cumene hydroperoxides.
 Is able to catalyze the glutathione dependent oxygenation of dichloroacetic acid to glyoxylic acid.